spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 If the instructions in the first two sections do not work properly, you can find answers on how to resolve potential and well known conflicts in the third section (Troubleshooting)

-If you want to understand the whole package more thoroughly and eventually use it as a basis for imprpvements, feel free to read the last section of this Readme (Thorough code and package description) which gives more detail on all the functionality provided by the package
+If you want to understand the whole package more thoroughly and eventually use it as a basis for improvements, feel free to read the last section of this Readme (Thorough code and package description) which gives more detail on all the functionality provided by the package.

 ---